dotelpenguin/enigma-touch-museum/README.md

 ## Message Files

-- `english.msg`: English messages for museum mode
+- `english.msg`: Source English messages for museum mode
-- `german.msg`: German messages for museum mode
+- `german.msg`: Source German messages for museum mode
-- `english-coded.msg`: Pre-coded English messages (generated)
+- `english-encoded.json`: Generated English messages with encoding metadata (JSON format)
-- `german-coded.msg`: Pre-coded German messages (generated)
+- `german-encoded.json`: Generated German messages with encoding metadata (JSON format)

+**Note:** The JSON files (`*-encoded.json`) are generated from the source message files (`.msg`) using the Configuration menu options 10 (Generate Coded Messages - EN) or 11 (Generate Coded Messages - DE).
+These JSON files contain the original messages along with their encoded/decoded results and configuration settings.

 **Note on German Translations:** The German messages and translations in this project were generated using AI translation tools and are likely inaccurate or may contain errors.
 These translations need review and cleanup by native German speakers.
 Contributions to improve the German translations are welcome - please see the [Contributing](#contributing) section.